kuzeko/graph-databases-testsuite/README.md

 >
 > *published in the _Proceedings of the Conference on Very Large Databases (PVLDB), 2018_*

+A guide to reproduce the experiments in the paper is provided in the [REPRODUCE.md](REPRODUCE.md) file.

+---

 **Comparison of Graph Databases**
 Graph databases (GDBs) are grounded on the concepts of graph theory: abstracting data in the form of nodes, edges and properties.